 An integral aspect of the interdisciplinary approach is that the course work is taught by faculty members representing multiple departments, colleges and schools.
 They can offer different viewpoints and deeper understanding of particular subjects based on their research and other scholarly activities.

 Pursuing an interdisciplinary minor is useful for careers in business, government, education and public service.
-Our interdisciplinary minors include:
+Among our interdisciplinary minors are:

 Interdisciplinary minors are also available in Alternative Dispute Resolution; International Studies; Religion Studies; Social Science; Lesbian, Gay, Bisexual and Transgender Studies; and Women's Studies.
 More information about these minors is available on our website.

-Completing an interdisciplinary minor requires finishing 18 credit hours of course work.
+Completing an interdisciplinary minor requires finishing 18 semester hours of course work.

 In three core history courses, you'll acquire a general background in African history.
 You'll also learn about defining events in African American social, cultural and political history from the time of the transatlantic slave trade to the present.